-5.3 Supplemental Dimensional Regulations
+5.2 Supplemental Dimensional Regulations

-§ 300-6.2 Area regulations.

-A. Except for multifamily residential developments, planned business and industrial developments, public housing for the elderly, agricultural use, community facilities and public utilities (see Article 14), only one principal structure shall be permitted on one lot.
+A. Except for multifamily residential developments, planned business and industrial developments, public housing for the elderly, agricultural use, community facilities and public utilities (see Article11), only one principal structure shall be permitted on one lot.

 B. For purposes of determining setback requirements, both yards of a corner lot that front on a street shall be considered front yards on the street on which they are located.